 Access to education, training and employment

-In order to ensure a regular income for a decent and active life, we must prioritize activities that transfer expertise, skills, training and professional integration, always in connection with food.
+In order to ensure a regular income for a decent and active life, we must prioritize activities that transfer expertise, skills, training and professional integration, mostly in connection with food.
 We also focus on developing work for women to increase their incomes and benefit their families and their communities.

 Food self-sufficiency means to produce food for oneself, one’s family and even one’s community.